Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Spacelift Blog](https://spacelift.io/blog) - Blog tech about infrastructure as code, and cloud services
 - [Medium - Vu Trinh](https://medium.com/@vutrinh274) - Tech blogger who cover a lot information about databases and data engineers
 - [Medium - DevOps.dev](https://blog.devops.dev/) - The community about DevOps Article, Cloud and more over things
+- [Medium - ITNext](https://itnext.io/) - Community in Medium where talk about lots of technological thing
 # DevOps Articles

 >[!note]